Critical set for surface diffeomorphisms revisited: Introduction

 \begin{proposition} Let $f$ be a $C^2$ surface diffeomorphism and $\La$ be a dissipative invariant compact set, satisfying $\underset{k\to +\infty}\limsup \tfrac 1 k \log \|Df^k|_\La\|\leq 0$ which contains a critical points $c$ with exponential recurrence, i.e. $\underset{k\to +\infty}\liminf \tfrac 1 k \log d(f^k(c),c)< 0.$ Then $\La$ contains a sink. \end{proposition}

 \paragraph{d-- Critical points for dissipative dynamics of the disk.}

-In what follows, we assume that $\DD$ is an open disk that is properly invariant by $f$, that is $\overline{f(\DD)}\subset \DD$ and $f: \DD\to f(\DD)$ is a diffeomorphism.
-To avoid notation, such a class of maps is denoted as $ Diff^r(\DD)$ and observe that any map in that class can be extended to a diffeomorphism of the sphere.
+In what follows, we assume that $\DD$ is an open disk that is properly invariant by $f$, that is $\overline{f(\DD)}\subset \DD$ and $f: \DD\to f(\DD)$ is a diffeomorphism.To simplify notation, we denote this class of maps by $ Diff^r(\DD)$ and observe that any map in that class can be extended to a diffeomorphism of the sphere.

-For endomorphisms of the interval holds that {\it any unstable branch of a repelling periodic point either contains a critical (turning) point or the branch is contained in a periodic interval where the dynamic is a diffeomorphism}.
+In dimension one, every unstable branch of a repelling periodic point either contains a critical point or lies in a periodic interval on which the dynamics is a diffeomorphism.
+Theorem \ref{disk2} is the two-dimensional analog, for mildly and sufficiently dissipative diffeomorphisms of the disk; the second option of the 1D statement is replaced by the existence of a normally hyperbolic invariant arc, since the map is already a diffeomorphism.

-A similar result, with the appropriate adaptation for diffeomorphisms, is provided for dissipative diffeomorphisms of the disk under an additional hypothesis introduced in \cite{CP}.

 \begin{definition} Given a boundaryless surface $S$ and a dissipative smooth diffeomorphisms $f:S\to f(S)\subset S$, it is said that $f$ is {\it mildly dissipative} if for any ergodic measure $\mu$ which is not supported on an attracting periodic point,and for $\mu$-almost every point, each of its two stable branches meets the boundary of $S$. \end{definition}